grammyjs/website/site/docs/plugins/keyboard.md

 Naturally, all other methods that send messages other than text messages support the same options, as specified by the [Telegram Bot API Reference](https://core.telegram.org/bots/api).

 You can also give your keyboard one or more further properties by calling special methods on it.
-They will not add any buttons, but rather define the behavior of the keyboard:
+They will not add any buttons, but rather define the behavior of the keyboard.

 #### Resize Custom Keyboard